pippinbarr/i-shoot/process/Task-List.md

 - ~~Rewrite a series of relevant phrases (related to the world and game) that avoids suspected problem phonemes and words~~ (I did do that.)
 - ~~Send it to J+M again~~

+# Full Twine prototype

+- Put together a Twine with a passage for every distinct space in the game
+- Write text and linking for every space
+- Write canned terrorist encounters with kill sequences
+- Use a single variable to track terrorists killed and use that to denote game over
+- Find a one-page Twine theme?

 # Vertical slice UI prototype

 - Start with annyang prototype and start figuring out nicer UI stuff